Schedule a Massage

 Dr. Ederer at the International OCD Foundation Annual Conference

 Providing a safe place for people with stigmatizing OCD-related distress

 Sexual and violent obsessions in OCD are common but frequently unrecognized or misunderstood.
 Over 25% of treatment-seeking patients with OCD have unwanted sexual and violent obsessions.
 Research shows that people with sexual and violent obsessions in OCD may experience greater distress than those with other forms of OCD, have more difficulty locating effective treatment, and require more time in treatment to obtain effective results.
 People with sexual obsessions are more likely to be misdiagnosed by mental health care professionals, resulting in distress and treatment delays.
-This support group, offered by Pittsburgh OCD expert and clinical supervisor Dr. Nick Flower and Louisville OCD Clinic's own Dr. Betsy Ederer, is focused on helping people with sexual and violent obsessions understand their symptoms, distinguish between obsessions and mental compulsions, and identify effective exposures to combat symptoms.
+This support group, offered by Pittsburgh OCD expert and clinical supervisor Dr. Nick Flower and Louisville OCD Clinic's own Dr. Betsy Van Dyke, is focused on helping people with sexual and violent obsessions understand their symptoms, distinguish between obsessions and mental compulsions, and identify effective exposures to combat symptoms.
 Participants will also have an opportunity to discuss their experiences of stigma, shame, and rejection surrounding their symptoms in a supportive environment.
 This group will provide a safe venue for support among people with these obsessions.

 Join us in Chicago this summer, July 29–31, 2016, at the International OCD Foundation's 23rd Annual Conference.